Arijan Lakić: Zadar (2022–2024)

-On 21 July 2022, Lakić signed a two-year contract with Croatian club Zadar of the ABA League.
+On 21 July 2022, Lakić signed a two-year contract with Croatian club Zadar of the Croatian League and the ABA League.
 In his first season with Zadar, he averaged 5.9 points, 2.6 rebounds and 2.4 assists per game in ABA League.
 Arijan Lakić won his first trophy in his first season with Zadar beating 3-0 Split in the Croatian League finals.

 Partizan (2024–present)

-On 20 August 2024, Lakić signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+On 20 August 2024, Lakić signed with Partizan Mozzart Bet of the Serbian SuperLeague, the ABA League, and the EuroLeague.
 In his debut season with Partizan, Lakić averaged 1.5 points and 1.7 rebounds over 11 EuroLeague games.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.